thiagozs/logfire/docs/README.md

 }
 ```

+> :exclamation: There are more options for events and event fields.
+To learn more about the available options, see the [API documentation](api.md).

 ## Creating events

 logfire provides an HTTP API for creating events.
 You don't need to do raw HTTP requests, there are [clients](clients.md) for several programming languages and frameworks.
 I'm just using curl here to demonstrate how the API works: